 A micro view reveals a rich prehistoric era of fossils, land forms, colours and shapes formed 100 and 200 million years ago.

-In more recent times, the tracks of explorers like Giles and McDowall-Stuart pioneered the way for the Overland Telegraph.
+In more recent times, the tracks of explorers like Giles and McDouall-Stuart pioneered the way for the Overland Telegraph.

 Follow the routes of early stockmen and the paths forged by the Afghan cameleers.

 Then there’s the Ghan Railway and the reminder of its engineering feats and endurance by early construction teams – let alone the passengers who endured the hazards of the numerous track washouts and breakdowns in unparalleled heat.

-The mighty Cooper Creek is the region’s principle influence – follow the watercourse right up to Innaminka (for lunch) and then fly to the Burke and Wills Dig Tree, over the Coongie Lakes and Lake Eyre – a great day of exploring by air.
+The mighty Cooper Creek is the region’s principle influence – follow the watercourse right up to Innaminka (for lunch) and then fly to the Burke and Wills Dig Tree, over the Coongie Lakes and Kati Thanda-Lake Eyre – a great day of exploring by air.
 Or fly up to Birdsville and follow the Warburton as it delivers its waters from the devastating floods in Queensland.
 This is cruel nature at its wonderful best.
 These tailor-made charters are the ultimate scenic flight experience.
 Bookings essential.

 Swoop from the sky as nature’s canvas of colours gives way to detail and feel the pure white shores inviting you to believe the early explorers and their tales of an inland sea.